William7786/Code-Refractor/README.md

 Added figure element to represent the images.
 Added section elements in the main section of the document.
 Changed div to figure in the main section of the document.
-Fixed spelling error in link
+Fixed spelling error in link.
+Reorganized css to fit semantic stucture